evilcyber.com

 After I lost weight, I not only lost about 25 inches off my waist and 150 pounds off my frame, but I also lost a best friend and gained a bunch of self-confidence.

 That made me think back: how did people react to my weight loss four years ago?
-After I went from 196 lbs (89 kg) to 163 lbs (74 kg), I had many positive reactions, yet one or the other was not so much supportive.
-One that I vividly remember is the one by our mechanic, who I know for years, is immensely strong, but carries a liberal helping of extra poundage himself.
+After I went from 196 lbs (89 kg) to 163 lbs (74 kg), I had many positive reactions, yet one or the other wasn’t very supportive.
+One I vividly remember is the one by our mechanic, who I know for years, is immensely strong, but carries a liberal helping of extra poundage himself.
 He also likes to announce things very loudly, including “I gotta take a dump”.

-My new slim me one day came to his workshop to drop off my car for a check, he saw me and said, loud enough for the whole place to hear it, “what the hell is up with you, are you sick”, in a clearly envious manner.
-I replied with what was the truth: that I had realized I had been unhappy with myself and decided to change it.
+My new slim me one day came to his workshop to drop off my car for a check.
+He saw me and said, loud enough for the whole place to hear it, “why so skinny, are you sick?”
+Envy was dripping.
+I replied with the truth: that I had realized I had been unhappy with myself and decided to change it.

-Not very funny so far, I know, but hold on.
-Because when a couple of days later I came to pick my car up, he took me aside, and, this time very quietly, asked: “how did you do it?”
+Not very funny so far, I know.
+But when a couple of days later I came to pick my car up, he took me aside, and, this time very quietly, asked: “how did you do it?”

 …To The Rather Vile